brokensandals/blunt-instrument/README.md

 **Note**: `test:watch` in the root directory will not run the UI's tests.
 You can run `npm test` in `packages/blunt-instrument-ui` to watch the UI tests.

+Some of the snapshot tests are a bit sensitive to the version of Node you're running - for example, in 12.16.0 the `name` property is present on some functions for which it is missing in 12.13.1.
+I need a better strategy for dealing with this, but my current aim is to check in the results corresponding to the latest version of Node 12.

 Run `npm start` to run the UI locally.

 Run `npm run build` to build all packages, including the UI and ESM builds of the libraries.